The Roar Of Singapore IV — "The Night Of Champions"

-The Roar of Singapore III - The Chosen Wan
+The Roar of Singapore IV - The Night Of Champions

 BOOK YOUR VIP TABLE

 Includes 4-course meal, free flow beer, wine, soft drinks and two bottles of champagne.

 “The Chosen Wan” - Talk about a ring-monicker that puts high expectations on you.
 But Singapore's own undefeated hope Muhamad Ridhwan doesn’t mind, he thrives on the challenge and even puts bigger expectations on himself.